 - Bake the cookies for 10-12 minutes until edges are slightly browned.
 Mine take 10 minutes exactly.
 The centers will still appear very soft, but the cookies will set as they cool.
 You can also press a few more chips into the tops of the cookies at this point (the chips will melt down and stick from the warm cookies).

 - Allow the cookies to cool on the baking sheet for 4 minutes and transfer to a wire rack to cool completely.

-- Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 3-4 days.
 Allow to come to room temperature and continue with step 4.
-Baked cookies freeze well - up to three months.
-Unbaked cookie dough balls freeze well - up to three months.
+Baked cookies freeze well – up to three months.
+Unbaked cookie dough balls freeze well – up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

-- You can use funfetti cake mix and leave out the sprinkles called for in this recipe.
+- Cake Mix: You can use funfetti cake mix and leave out the sprinkles called for in this recipe.
 I usually use vanilla cake mix.
 Remember, you only need 1 and 1/4 cups of dry mix.
 Not the whole box.
 Gluten free cake mix is not recommended.